Trikzon/swe-lab/Docs/Second Increment/progress_report.md

 ## 3. Accomplishments and overall project status during this increment
 <!-- Describe in detail what was accomplished during this increment and where your project stands overall compared to the initial scope and functionality proposed. -->

-- Created an inventory system
+- Created an inventory system with equipable items and a dynamically generated "backpack" screen.
-- Created an inheritance based equipment system
+- Created an inheritance based equipment system including `BP_Equipment`, `BP_InHand`, `BP_Armor`, `BP_RangedWeapon`, and `BP_MeleeWeapon`.
-- Used the GAS plugin to change the player's attributes based on equipment
+- Used the GAS plugin to change the player's attributes based on equipment equipped.
-- Created an equation based damage system shared by both the player and enemies to replace the original placeholder system
+- Created an equation based damage system shared by both the player and enemies to replace the original placeholder system.
-- Implemented the enemy attacking behavior, allowing the player to be killed
+- Implemented the enemy attacking behavior and allow for the player to be killed.
-- Created the block mechanic
+- Created the block mechanic for the player.
+- Created the beginnings of our game level.

 ## 4. Challenges, changes in the plan and scope of the project and things that went wrong during this incrmeent
 <!-- Please describe here in detail: